Rolex Officer’s Watch 9ct Rose Gold 1926 Coin Edge

 By 1926, the year this watch was produced, the Rolex company we know today, incorporated in Geneva as Montres Rolex SA., had become fully established, having been opened seven years earlier.

 The investment potential here is excellent.
-When seeking a solid investment in the vintage watch market, there are golden rules which almost always apply, involving three key factors which are essential and which the wise investor never loses sight of.
+When seeking a solid investment in the vintage watch market, there are golden rules which almost always apply, involving three key factors which are essential and which the wise investor always keeps in mind.
 These are; Initial quality, rarity, and condition.
-There is no doubt that this timepiece qualifies very well on all counts.
+There is no doubt that this wonderful timepiece qualifies very well on all counts.

 The original Rolex (deluxe) 15 Jewel, Calibre 13”’ (Ligne) Rebberg hand-wound watch movement was supplied by the Aegler Watch Company of Rebberg, Bienne Switzerland.

 This watch movement is properly signed, with the single word “Rolex” on the bridge.
 This confirms this is the higher spec Rolex movement since this was reserved for the best movements produced by Aegler for Rolex.
 Earlier Aegler Rebberg movements were simply engraved (Rolex) on the ratchet wheel.
 This is an easy component to change, as just a single screw holds it in place and some less than scrupulous watch dealer/repairers in the distant past, have replaced these on an otherwise unsigned Aegler 13”’ movement, to pass them off as higher spec ‘Rolex’ movements.